uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 lset nst=1 basefreq=equal
 hsearch
 ```
 How many trees were found?
 How do they compare to those found under parsimony?
 Instead of using *pscores*, use *lscores* to see the likelihood of the data given the ML tree.
 Also use *describetrees /plot=phylogram* to plot the tree with branch lengths.
-Try modifying the model lset (increasing *nst=2* or *nst=6* w/*rmatrix=estimate*; or setting *basefreq=empirical*) and rerun hsearch.
+Try modifying the model lset (increasing *nst=2* or *nst=6* w/*tratio=estimate* or *rmatrix=estimate* (respectively); or setting *basefreq=empirical*) and rerun hsearch.
 Does this increase the likelihood (decrease the -lnL) substantially?

 Now let's consider another dataset.
 Let's first load the modified "true tree" that I used to simulate the data.
 How is it different?
 What is the biological meaning of the changes?
 ```